 Les explains that reflection rainbows are:

 … produced by sunlight beaming upwards after reflection from calm water or wet sand …

-Thanks for sharing your pic with us at EarthSky, Amanda!
+Thanks, Amanda Curtis, for sharing your pic with us at EarthSky!

 P.S.
 This reflected double rainbow is a different phenomenon, by the way, from what experts in atmospheric optics call tertiary or quaternary bows.
 They are even more rare.
 Read the latest on them – from 2011 – here: First-ever photos of triple and quadruple rainbows

-Bottom line: Amanda Curtis’ rare photo of a quadruple rainbow, seen over Long Island on April 21, is the real thing.
-It’s a reflected double rainbow.
+Bottom line: Amanda Curtis’ rare photo of rainbows over Long Island on April 21, 2015 isn’t photoshopped.
+It’s the real deal.
+It’s what’s called a reflection rainbow, in this case, a reflected double rainbow.